alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 Developping software is of a very different nature.
 As a software developer, you generally don't have one single problem at hand.
 Instead, you have a set of problems called _requirements_ and you find a design that allows meeting them all.
-One of the most effective strategy for this is _divide and conquer_.
+One of the most effective strategies for this is _divide and conquer_.
 A modular design, for example, helps achieving a good separation of concerns with respect to those requirements while ensuring that the software behaves as expected when all modules are put together.

-The declarative styles of programming cited above are very nice for solving very specific and well isolated sub-problems of your requirements space (especially logic and constraint programming as they also allow searching through an entire solution space).
+The declarative styles of programming such as SQL's are very nice for solving very specific and well isolated sub-problems of your requirements space (logic and constraint programming too, as they also allow searching through an entire solution space, for optimization problems for instance).
 In contrast, they are of almost no aid for putting the architectural pieces together.
 Yet, putting the pieces together is something software engineers do every single day.

 When it comes to manipulating data, putting _relations_ together is much easier than putting _SQL queries_ together, because the semantics of "putting